 Make sure your tank is tall enough for sand and climbing toys.
 A squat tank for a spider will not work.
 They can climb out of ANYTHING (even glass) so a lid is important.

-The final requirements: Food, water, and heat.
+The final requirements: Food, water, heat, and pals!

 Hermit crabs love most crab food, just make sure it is not loaded with preservatives, which are also toxic to crabs.
 We recommend Hermie's Kitchen on Etsy.com or the Hermit Crab Patch for cheap and safe food.
 Hermit crabs also enjoy fruits, vegetables and seafood.
 Feel free to check out the hermit crab association website for ways to supplement their diet!

 Crabs need 70-80 degrees Fahrenheit, and light during the day.
 This can be achieved with an under tank heater on the back of the tank and a small heat lamp. (or at the very very least, a very warm and very humid room such as as a greenhouse or sun-room.)
 Under tank heaters must be placed on the side or back of the tank to heat the air, not the substrate on the bottom.

 Following these parameters will ensure a healthy, happy crab.

 Hermit Crabs are very, very picky about their shells.
 A painted shell is NEVER a good idea.
 Even though they are sold by pet stores, the paint can chip off and be eaten, poisoning your crab.
 They also are not as breathable as a natural shell.
 Most of the time, they will immediately change out of the painted shell when a natural one is given.
 They grow slowly, so make sure to have multiple shells that are similar in size to the current one, as well as some larger ones.